-Both the Food and Drug Administration and U.S. Department of Agriculture have sent letters to the Committee indicating that the addition of water to grain solely for the purpose of adding weight is an illegal practice.
+Both the FDA and USDA have sent letters to the Committee indicating that the addition of water to grain solely for the purpose of adding weight is an illegal practice.
 Because existing federal laws already prohibit this practice, the Committee recommends no further action on the part of the Conference at this time.